 The same applies for copies of records, especially since they're copied along with their translations, see bug #19014 and svn revision r6195.

-#2 Updated by Alexander Opitz almost 5 years ago
+#2 Updated by Alexander Opitz about 5 years ago

 - Status changed from Accepted to Needs Feedback

 - TYPO3 Version changed from 3.8.0 to 4.4